Gingerbolt/RepeatCounter/README.md

 ---(Term and Target selected to show ability to identify only single character instances of the selected target)

 * The program can identify and count occurrences of exact copies of the search word
--input: Term: Marcia Target: marcia Marcia Marcia!
+-input: Term: Marcia Target: It is only Marcia
--output: Term: Marcia Target: marcia Marcia Marcia!
-MATCH COUNT = 1
+-output: Term: Marcia Target: It is only Marcia MATCH COUNT = 1
 ---(Term and target selected to show limitations of search function lifting over next few specs)

 * The program ignores case when searching for target terms.
--input: Term: Marcia Target: marcia Marcia Marcia!
+-input: Term: Marcia Target: It is only Marcia or marcia
--output: Term: Marcia Target: marcia Marcia Marcia!
-MATCH COUNT = 2
+-output: Term: Marcia Target: It is only Marcia or marcia MATCH COUNT = 2
 ---(Term and target selected to show limitations of search function lifting)

 * The program ignores punctuation, symbols, and numbers when searching for matches.